m10x/midi2key-ng/README.md

   - new source soundboard_mic combines the default microphone with a new audio sink soundboard_router by utilizing pactl
   - run `paplay --list-file-formats` to list all available formats
 - control your audio
-  - input/output devices, applications, focused application (Currently only Gnome)
+  - input/output devices, applications, focused application (x11 and only wayland if Gnome)
   - increase/decrease/set volume
   - mute/unmute/toggle